solana-labs/solana/docs/src/cli/choose-a-wallet.md

 * Only install apps using the vendor's app manager
 * Keep the hardware wallet's firmware up to date
-* Put keys for large amounts of tokens into its own hardware wallet.
-Store it in a secure location.
+* Put keys for large amounts of tokens into their own hardware wallets.
+Store in a secure location.

 ## Which Wallet is Best?